appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 ### URL

 The URL Path field in an API query specifies the address of the API endpoint you want to access.
 To use this field, you can enter the URL of the API you want to use.
-For example, if you want to access the Appsmith mock API, you would enter the URL `https://mock-api.appsmith.com` into the URL Path field.

-The URL Path is a critical component of an API query, as it determines which API and which specific data or capability you are trying to access.
-Make sure to enter the correct URL for the API you want to use

 ### Headers